intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

                                     map the video RAM, causing wayland desktop to fail to start correctly).
 To prevent breaking older guest software, KVM enables
-                                    the quirk by default on Intel platforms.
+                                    the quirk by default on Intel platforms except TDX.
 Userspace can disable the quirk to honor guest PAT when there is no older unmodifiable guest software that relies on
                                     KVM to force memory type to WB.
-Note, the quirk is not visible on AMD's platforms, i.e., KVM always honors guest PAT when running on AMD.
+Note, the quirk is not visible on Intel TDX or AMD's platforms, i.e., KVM always honors guest PAT when running on Intel TDX or AMD.
 =================================== ============================================

 7.32 KVM_CAP_MAX_VCPU_ID